 Campbelltown City Council – Next Energy is advising Campbelltown on the opportunities for a widespread upgrade of public lighting.

-City of Palmerston – Next Energy is advising the City of Palmerston on the opportunities for a widespread upgrade of public lighting and on issues related to the transfer of lighting to council from the utility in January 2018.
+City of Palmerston – Next Energy is advising the City of Palmerston on its upgrade of public lighting to LEDs and smart controls following the transfer of lighting to council from the utility in January 2018.